codefl0w/mtkclient-windows-installer/README.md

 # Usage

 This is a GUI where you just click "Start Installation" and wait.
+If something goes wrong, the logs will show it.

+<img width="982" height="792" alt="mtkclient_installer_windows_giTSWjd6PB" src="https://github.com/user-attachments/assets/a7274e90-1996-4195-bb04-7df5a24a67ec" />

+# Troubleshooting

+UsbDk may not properly work right after the installation.
+If MTKClient doesn't see your device after a successful installation, try rebooting your system.

-If you face any errors, copy the debug log (or just get the .log file from &TEMP&) and create an issue here.
+If you face any installer-related errors, copy the debug log (or just get the .log file from &TEMP&) and create an issue here.
 Do NOT create an issue on the MTKClient repository.

-<img width="982" height="792" alt="mtkclient_installer_windows_giTSWjd6PB" src="https://github.com/user-attachments/assets/a7274e90-1996-4195-bb04-7df5a24a67ec" />

 # Donations